-- Update Off (Throw Exception): Eggplant Functional throws an exception and the script fails when an image or OCR search does not return a match.
+- Update Off (Throw Exception): Eggplant Functional throws an exception and the script fails when an image or optical character recognition (OCR) search does not return a match.
 The Image Update functionality is not used.

 For more on using the Auto Update panel, see Using the Auto Update Panel.

 - Use First Location: Uses the first instance of the image found by Eggplant Functional.

 - Show Panel: The Image Update panel displays the message "Multiple Instances Found", so you can interactively change settings and specify how you want to handle the multiple instances found.